Friday, May 3, 2013

 In the first part of our talk about skills audits, we created a picture of what is a skill audit and the benefits of a skill audit for organizations and leaders.
 Now, it is time to provide more detailed recommendations as to how a skills audit should be conducted.

-We must say that implementing a skills audit strategy can be easier than first imagined.
+Implementing a skills audit strategy can be easier than first imagined.
 In fact, there is no better way to ensure an ideal employee job fits better than a well-developed skills audit.

 Generally, a skills audit comprises three main stages: